SCIInstitute/dense-array-tdcs-optimization/README.md

-# Please read for further info on repo
+# Matlab scripts for stimulus pattern optimization of dense array tDCS.